Isaiah Firebrace: 2017–present: Eurovision Song Contest and subsequent projects

 Following his X-Factor win, Firebrace reported that he was interested in representing Australia in the Eurovision Song Contest, and put his name forward for possible participation in the 2017 contest.
 On 7 March 2017, broadcaster SBS announced that they had internally selected Firebrace to represent Australia at the Eurovision Song Contest 2017 in Kyiv, Ukraine.
 His entry, "Don't Come Easy", was written by DNA Songs, who also composed Dami Im's entry "Sound of Silence".

 On 9 May 2017, he qualified from the first semi-final and competed in the final on 13 May, finishing in 9th place.

 Throughout 2019, Firebrace completed a 55-date 'Spirit and Beyond' tour through central and regional Australia, where he made it a priority to speak with as many Aboriginal school children as possible to pass on powerful messages about working hard to achieve goals and the importance of finding a passion.

 In 2019, Firebrace sang the Australian National Anthem at the TAB Million Dollar Chase greyhound race at Wentworth Park.

 In July 2020, Firebrace released "Know Me Better".
 He said "This song actually means a lot to me because I finally feel like I'm starting to know myself better and I am heading in the direction I want to with my music.
 I've been in the studio a lot over the last three years and have experimented with lots of styles but 'Know Me Better' is a song that I'm really proud to release.
 I love the song, I love the production and I just can't wait to be able to show people this song".
 Firebrace also announced that he was writing a children's book, "The Purple Platypus", which pushes a positive message for kids who feel different.

 In August 2020, Firebrace was revealed to be competing as the "Wizard" on the second season of The Masked Singer Australia.
 He was the sixth contestant eliminated, placing 7th overall.

 In 2022, Firebrace participated in Eurovision - Australia Decides for a chance to represent his country in the 2022 contest.
 He duetted with singer Evie Irie with the song "When I'm With You", ultimately finishing in 10th place.

 In September 2022, Firebrace released "Come Together" with Lee Kernaghan and Mitch Tambo.
-The song coincides with Firebrace's new children's book, also called "Come Together", and scheduled for release on 16 November 2022.
+The song coincides with Firebrace's new children's book, also called Come Together, published on 16 November 2022.
+Illustrated by Jaelyn Biumaiwai, the book was shortlisted for the 2023 CBCA Eve Pownall Award.

 In November 2022, Firebrace released the self-composed Christmas song "First Christmas".